marcuscraske/uealite/README.md

-UEA Lite Stemmer
+UEA-Lite Stemmer
 ================
-A Java port of the UEA-Lite stemmer, originally by Richard Churchill.
+A Java (originally by Richard Churchill) and Matlab port of the UEA-Lite stemmer.

 About
 ------